U.S. Route 50 in Colorado

 U.S. Route 50 (US 50) is a part of the U.S. Highway System that travels from West Sacramento, California, to Ocean City, Maryland.
 In the U.S. state of Colorado, US 50 is a major highway crossing through the lower midsection of the state.
-It connects the Western Slope with the lower Front Range and the Arkansas Valley.
+It connects the Western Slope with the lower Front Range.
 The highway serves the areas of Pueblo and Grand Junction as well as many other smaller areas along its corridor.
-The long-term project to upgrade the highway from two lanes to a four lane expressway between Grand Junction and Montrose was completed in January 2005.
-Only about 25% of the remainder of highway 50 in Colorado is four lane expressway.
+The long-term project to widen the highway from two lanes to a four lane expressway between Grand Junction and Montrose was completed in January 2005.
+Only about 25% of the remainder of US 50 in Colorado is four lane highway.

 Route description

 Western Slope

 U.S. Highway 50 begins in Colorado at the Utah state line, concurrent with Interstate 70 as well as U.S. Highway 6.
 At Interstate 70 exit 11, U.S. Highway 6 & 50 end their concurrency with Interstate 70 and begin using the old highway alignment directly north of Interstate 70 while they travel through the communities of Mack, Loma, and Fruita.
 These communities were bypassed by Interstate 70.
 Near mile marker 15 the Colorado River adjoins Interstate 70 and runs nearby for the next 16 mi.
 In Fruita routes 6 and 50 intersect State Highway 340, the gateway to the Colorado National Monument.
 The monument's sandstone canyons and rock spires are visible to the south from the highways.

 U.S. Highway 6 & 50 meet again with Interstate 70 at exit 26 where they begin a concurrent segment with Interstate 70 Business.
 The three routes travel southeast towards downtown Grand Junction.
-U.S. Highway 6 ends it concurrency with U.S. Highway 50 and Interstate 70 Business with a free flowing, grade separated interchange at North Avenue.
+U.S. Highway 6 ends its concurrency with U.S. Highway 50 and Interstate 70 Business with a free flowing, grade separated interchange at North Avenue.
 The two remaining routes continue south onto surface streets in downtown Grand Junction.
 At Grand Avenue, they once again intersect with Colorado 340, which forms a loop between Grand Junction and Fruita.
 There are several points of access to the Colorado National Monument from the highway 340 loop.